Oral Contract Massachusetts: Everything You Need to Know

 With the increase in electronic communication, the law has been updated to validate what constitutes a legal signature.
 The Uniform Electronic Transaction Act confirms that an electronic signature is legal.
 This does not just cover a copy of the signature.
 The law states that the signature can be as basic as a name at the end of an email.

 If you need help understanding an oral contract in Massachusetts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.